adyen-examples/adyen-python-online-payments/README.md

     checkout_apikey = SampleAPIKey
     origin_key = SampleOriginKey
     ```
-2. Start the flask server by running: `flask run`
+2. Make sure your (venv) is activated by running `source ./venv/bin/activate` from your projects root.
+3. Run `./start.sh` to:
+    * Initialize the required environment variables.
+This step is necessary every time you re-activate your (venv)
+    * Run flask
-3. Visit [http://localhost:5000/](http://localhost:5000/) to select an integration type
+3. Visit [http://localhost:5000](http://localhost:5000) and select an integration type!

 ## Contributing